 “The holidays definitely drive an increase in volunteerism.
 In an average month, we’ll see about 300 volunteers.
 During the holidays, over 1,200 people will sign up to volunteer through our website,” he said.
 And when that rush of volunteers comes, Thanksgiving Day opportunities at shelters and kitchens are often booked well in advance, Mr. Palmer says.

 Catholic Charities will have at least 150 volunteers on hand today to serve some 1,500 Thanksgiving meals to the needy.
 Most of those volunteer spots were booked months ago.
-(Full disclosure: Review-Journal Publisher Bob Brown serves on Catholic Charities’ Board of Trustees.)
+Some volunteer requests for Thanksgiving were submitted this summer.

-The valley is five years into its economic troubles, and throughout that time, providers have seen a steady increase in demand for social services and assistance.
+The valley economy finally is turning around, but providers still have high demand for social services and assistance.
 Food is among the biggest needs.
 The homeless, the poor and the jobless need to eat every day, not just around the holidays.
 The Las Vegas Rescue Mission, for example, provides shelter for an average of 200 homeless people per night, as well as 1,000 meals per day at its dining hall.

-Leslee Rogers, spokeswoman for the Salvation Army, said valley churches will feed the homeless today, as well as provide indigent Las Vegans with haircuts and coats for the winter.
+Leslee Rogers, spokeswoman for the Salvation Army, said at least one large valley church will feed the homeless today, as well as provide indigent Las Vegans with haircuts and coats for the winter.

 As important as food donations and cash contributions are to local charities — through agreements with area supermarkets, Catholic Charities can purchase more food with your dollar than you can — it takes people to get this food to the needy.
 Catholic Charities serves between 200 and 300 people each day at its Hands of Hope Community Food Pantry.
-Stocking the pantry and helping its clientele requires five to 10 volunteers — every single day.
+Stocking the pantry and helping its clientele requires five to 10 volunteers every day, six days per week.

 It’s a good problem that so many Las Vegas Valley residents want to volunteer their time right now.
 The challenge is getting people to act on their holiday benevolence by promising to volunteer in January, April, September and the months in between.

 The United Way of Southern Nevada offers prospective volunteers one of the valley’s best resources.
-At the Volunteer Center’s website, volunteercentersn.org, citizens can register to become a volunteer and search service opportunities by interest, date or one of the more than 450 nonprofit organizations United Way works with.
+At United Way’s Community Engagement Team website, volunteercentersn.org, citizens can register to become a volunteer and search service opportunities by interest, date or one of the more than 450 nonprofit organizations United Way works with.

 Make a commitment to volunteer today.
 Confirm the need for your help.
 Recruit your friends and neighbors to join you.
 Then fulfill your promise — during the holidays and beyond.

-A version of this editorial originally appeared in 2011.
+A version of this editorial originally appeared in the Review-Journal in 2011.